richardschris/flow/README.md

 workflow.execute_step()
 ```

 This means that you can have a workflow where a user can click a button and return to a previous step, as well: it is agnostic about what steps are next.
+There is also a `FixedChoiceStep` class; as documentation does not exist yet, see the tests.

 ## THE FUTURE

 Currently my focus is on core functionality and developer ergonomics.
 But as I settle on an API and an architecture, things are likely to change dramatically.
 The goals are, in some semblance of order.

+1. Excellent documentation and developer ergonomics.
-1. Store/retrieve current workflow state in a database.
+2. Store/retrieve current workflow state in a database.
-2. Allow resumption of workflows.
+3. Allow resumption of workflows.
-3. Create diagrams of workflows from execution flows.
+4. Create diagrams of workflows from execution flows.
-4. Load workflow schemas from yaml files
+5. Load workflow schemas from external files